Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Introduction

 \begin{itemize} \item There may be a pseudo-power flow when a medium moves, and the Poynting vector does not necessarily denote the EM power flow.
-This conclusion explains why the Laue-M\o ller and Mansuripur-Zakharian theories use the same assumption but result in different physical results. \item Minkowski light momentum and energy constitute a Lorentz four-vector in a form of single photon or single EM-field cell, and Planck constant is a Lorentz invariant.
-This conclusion has been applied to analysis of Einstein-box thought experiment, revealing why the argument for Abraham momentum in Barnett's theory is not consistent with the principle of relativity \cite{r21}. \item There is no momentum transfer taking place between the plane wave and the uniform medium, and the EM momentum conservation equation cannot be uniquely determined without resort to the principle of relativity.
-This conclusion is also supported by the Einstein-box thought experiment analyzed by EM boundary-condition matching approach, where the leading and trailing light pulse edges in a medium box do not produce additional Lorentz force, and both Abraham and Minkowski momentums satisfy the EM boundary conditions on the vacuum-medium interface \cite{r21}. \item When the medium moves opposite to the wave vector at a faster-than-dielectric light speed, negative frequency and negative EM energy density occur, with the plane wave becoming left-handed.
+This conclusion explains why the Laue--M\o ller and Mansuripur--Zakharian theories use the same assumption but result in different physical results. \item Minkowski light momentum and energy constitute a Lorentz four-vector in the form of a single photon or single EM-field cell, and the Planck constant is a Lorentz invariant.
+This conclusion has been applied to analysis of the Einstein-box thought experiment, revealing why the argument for Abraham momentum in Barnett's theory is not consistent with the principle of relativity \cite{r21}. \item There is no momentum transfer taking place between the plane wave and the uniform medium, and the EM momentum conservation equation cannot be uniquely determined without resorting to the principle of relativity.
+This conclusion is also supported by the Einstein-box thought experiment analyzed using the EM boundary-condition matching approach, where the leading and trailing light pulse edges in a medium box do not produce additional Lorentz force, and both Abraham and Minkowski momentums satisfy the EM boundary conditions on the vacuum-medium interface \cite{r21}. \item When the medium moves opposite to the wave vector at a faster-than-dielectric light speed, negative frequency and negative EM energy density occur, with the plane wave becoming left-handed.
 In such a case, Minkowski light momentum, Poynting vector (= EM power flow), and the wave vector have the same direction, while the phase velocity is opposite to the Poynting vector because the frequency is negative. \end{itemize}